sultan-algarbi-paylink/paylink-flutter-package/README.md

-# Paylink Payment SDK
+# Paylink Payment Package

 ## Overview

-`paylink_payment_sdk` is a Flutter SDK designed to simplify the integration of Paylink's payment gateway into Flutter applications.
+`paylink_payment` is a Flutter Package designed to simplify the integration of Paylink's payment gateway into Flutter applications.
 It provides a streamlined way to handle payments within your Flutter app.

 ## Features